Opposition to antisemitism: Anti-antisemitism and antiracism

+Kuras notes that the German institutional effort against antisemitism is not accompanied by an equivalent effort against Islamophobia, racism, and anti-Ziganism.

+Berlin officer Samuel Salzborn has argued that antisemitism and racism in Germany are different.

+Anti-antisemitism and philosemitism

+It is disputed whether anti-antisemitism is synonymous with philosemitism; anti-antisemitism often includes the "imaginary and symbolic idealization of 'the Jew'", which is similar to philosemitism.

 Anti-antisemitic watchdogs

 According to Jonathan Judaken, anti-antisemitic watchdogs "may inadvertently help stoke new cases by giving activists a megaphone".
 He suggested that watchdog groups raise money by portraying antisemitism as a serious threat.
 In the United States, all watchdogs are pro-Israel.

 Public opinion

 According to public opinion surveys, the amount of anti-antisemitism in Poland (defined as "the rejection of any statements criticizing Jews") increased between 2002 and 2012.